QuadSync: Quadrifocal Tensor Synchronization via Tucker Decomposition¶

 Background & Motivation¶

-2. Limitations of Prior Work¶
+Limitations of Prior Work¶

-- Collinear degeneracy: When camera centers are collinear, the rank of the multi-view fundamental matrix \(\mathcal{F}^n\) drops from 6 to 4, and the multilinear rank of the trifocal tensor also degenerates, causing pose recovery to fail.
+- Collinear Degeneracy: When camera centers are collinear, the rank of the multi-view fundamental matrix \(\mathcal{F}^n\) drops from 6 to 4, and the multilinear rank of the trifocal tensor also degenerates, causing pose recovery to fail.

-6. Core Idea¶
+Core Idea¶

-The paper constructs a block quadrifocal tensor \(\mathcal{Q}^n \in \mathbb{R}^{3n \times 3n \times 3n \times 3n}\) and proves that it admits the Tucker decomposition \(\mathcal{Q}^n = \mathcal{G}_Q \times_1 C \times_2 C \times_3 C \times_4 C\), where \(C \in \mathbb{R}^{3n \times 4}\) is the stacked camera matrix.
-Compared with two-view (rank 6) and three-view (multilinear rank \((6,4,4)\)) cases, the four modes of the quadrifocal tensor share the same factor matrix \(C\), and the core tensor \(\mathcal{G}_Q\) is a fixed sparse tensor, yielding the strongest constraints.
+Construct a block quadrifocal tensor \(\mathcal{Q}^n \in \mathbb{R}^{3n \times 3n \times 3n \times 3n}\) and prove it admits a Tucker decomposition \(\mathcal{Q}^n = \mathcal{G}_Q \times_1 C \times_2 C \times_3 C \times_4 C\), where \(C \in \mathbb{R}^{3n \times 4}\) is the stacked camera matrix.
+Compared to two-view (rank 6) and three-view (multilinear rank \((6,4,4)\)) cases, the four modes of the quadrifocal tensor share the same factor matrix \(C\), and the core tensor \(\mathcal{G}_Q\) is a fixed sparse tensor, providing the strongest constraints.

 Method¶